-is inscribed in the priority areas of science and technology by many leading countries with highly developed technology (US, UK, South Korea, the European Union).
-The photonics is highlighted as one of the priorities in these countries.
-In the EU the photonics is named as one of six key technologies with investments of €7 billion. in a program for research and innovation «Horizon 2020: Photonics – the engine of economic growth in Europe.”
-Furthermore, 2015 was declared like “International Year of light and light technologies” at the meeting of 68 of the General Assembly of the United Nations, 20 December 2013.
+Photonics (a new area of science and technology, located at the junction of two classical areas: optics and electronics) is considered among the priority areas of science and technology by many leading, developed and technologically advanced countries (US, UK, South Korea, the European Union).
+Photonics is highlighted as one of the priorities in these countries.
+In the EU, photonics is one of six key technologies with investments of €7 billion in the research and innovation program, “Horizon 2020: Photonics – the engine of economic growth in Europe.”
+Furthermore, 2015 was declared “International Year of Light and Light-based Technologies” at the United Nations General Assembly, 20 December 2015.

-Photonics successfully developed as a business: thousands of high-tech worlwide companies are operating in this sector.
-The global market for photonics is estimated at €350 billion., and it is expected to reach €600 billion by 2020.
-According to the American OIDA Commission on the basis of photonics products will account for over 35% of all consumer technology products.
+Photonics successfully developed as a business: thousands of high-tech companies are operating in this sector worldwide.
+The global market for photonics is estimated at €350 billion and is expected to reach €600 billion by 2020.
+According to the American OIDA Commission, photonics-based products will account for over 35% of all consumer technology products.

-The priority areas of research within the Skoltech photonics technologies are including:
+The priority areas of research in Skoltech photonics technologies are:

 The title of the project : “The development of new materials and quantum photonic devices based on them”.

 The project will be implemented by the Center for Photonics & Quantum Materials jointly with the project partners.